YPares/nih-faust-jit/README.md

 - When using polyphonic instruments, voice stealings will result in small audible clicks in the sound.
 To be investigated, but for now set your voice number high enough.
+- Bargraph widgets are just very raw text for now.
+- Parameters changed via the GUI widgets are not saved in the plugin's state.
+  They will return to the default value they have in the script when the plugin is reloaded.